ShriramUmashankar/Metric-Learning/README.md

 #### Step 2b: Data Augmentation (Negative Sampling / MixUp)

-This is the core solution to the imbalance problem.
-This script generates synthetic training samples using a custom MixUp strategy (based on your internal logic: Case A and Case B) to create hard negatives and fill sparse score regions.
+This is the solution to the imbalance problem.
+This script generates synthetic training samples using negative sampling.

 ```bash
 python generate_dataset.py